DRAFT DEVELOPMENT FLOW WIP

 Building

-Building and iterating how the project should be done during the sprint.
+Building and iterating how the project should be completed during the sprint.

 - Implementing:

-- Essential Output: Main goals for the product is implemented on the HH platform and ready to be tested by QA.
+- Essential Output: Main goals for the product are implemented on the HungryHub (HH) platform and are ready to be tested by QA.

 - Outcomes & Value derived:

-- Product implemented according to the PRD and design.
+- The product is implemented according to the PRD and design.

 - Testing:

-- Essential Output: The product has been tested, main goals for the product are implemented properly according to the PRD and design.
+- Essential Output: The product has been tested, and the main goals for the product are implemented properly according to the PRD and design.

 - Outcomes & Value derived:

-- The product is tested and the main goals for the product are implemented properly according to the PRD and design.
+- The product is tested, and the main goals are implemented properly according to the PRD and design.

 - Defect Management:

-- Essential Output: Clear distinction between what ticket should be delivered in the sprint, the low-value tickets are moved to the next sprint/cooldown period.
+- Essential Output: Clear distinction is made between tickets for this sprint and low-value tickets.
+Low-value tickets are moved to the next sprint or cooldown period.

 - Outcomes & Value derived: